 The Lodge was mainly built from recycled material to reduce cost, but you wouldn’t know that while admiring its architecture or when you go inside.
-The indoors main hall is elegant with 3 fireplaces.
+The indoor main hall is elegant with 3 fireplaces.
 The place is warm and cozy.

-Inside you can find several restaurants, bars and cafes – and of course classic lodge rooms.
+Inside you can find several restaurants, bars, and cafes – and of course classic lodge rooms.
 The luxury-minded visitors can rent a Condominium.

 If you are not a skier, you can still have some fun at Mt Hood.
 Try a ride on a snowcat to a Height of 8500 feet or ride a chairlift on a summer day.
 You can also enjoy mountain biking or hiking during summer days.

 The lodge also hosts many events throughout the year like Stargazing Party, Hood to Coast Rally Race, and a Music Festival.

 On the way to Mt Hood, you will pass a great place for adventure seekers.
 The Mt Hood Adventure Park at Skibowl is a great place to try Ziplines, Alpine Slides, Bungee Jumping, and Horseback Riding.
 The kids can try Pony Rides, Miniature Golf, Go-Carts, and other fun rides.
 Get more details here.